SAP/ui5-uiveri5/docs/config/cloud.md

 * parentTunnel - specify the name of the parrent SauceLabs tunnel that allaws access to internal network
 * tunnelIdentifier - specify the identifier of specific SauceLabs tunnel instance
 * timeZone - the timezone for the browser instance, you may need it if your tests depend on a timezone-specific date/time, example: "Berlin"
-* screenResolution - the screen resolution, you may need it with responsive app and assumtions for the screen size in the tests, example: "1280x1024"
+* screenResolution - the screen resolution, you may need it with responsive app and assumptions for the screen size in the tests, example: "1280x1024"
 * maxDuration - max duration of the whole test suite execution in seconds, default is 30min.
 Could be extended to 10800sec = 3hours for extremely long tests.
 * idleTimeout - max duration for a single interaction.
 This is the time that the application needs to process the longest interaction like a navigation after a click.
 Default is 90sec and could be extended to 600sec for extremely slow applications.